February 21, 2022

 To help you think through how best to communicate with different groups of employees, it’s important to define who they are.
 Who are the most relevant groups you need to influence and drive to action?

-List different audience groups (sometimes referred to as job families), their mindsets (where they’re coming from on the topic you’re communicating) and consider what you want them to think, feel and do as a result of your communication with them.
-That will help you focus and, when necessary, adapt your message for different audience segments.
+List different audience groups (sometimes referred to as job families) and their mindsets (where they’re coming from on the topic that you’re communicating), and consider what you want them to know, feel, and do as a result of your communication with them.
+That will help you focus, find the common ground for your messages, as well as adapt your messages for different audience segments based on their unique information needs.

-Consider using a template like this to outline relevant audience types and what you what them each to think, feel and do as a result of your communications.
-It’s a great way to stay focused on the key audiences and outcomes you want to achieve.
+Consider using a template like this to outline relevant audience segments and what you want them each to know, feel, and do as a result of your communications.
+It’s a great way to stay focused on the key audiences and outcomes you want to achieve and to identify what your key messages should be for each.

 Example Audience types |